huggingface/huggingface_hub/docs/hub/searching-the-hub.md

-As we can see, it found the models we wanted that fit all of our criteria.
-We can even take it further by passing in an array for each of the parameters we had before.
-For example, now we'll look for the same configuration, but also include `TensorFlow` in the filter:
+As you can see, it found the models that fit all the criteria.
+You can even take it further by passing in an array for each of the parameters from before.
+For example, let's take a look for the same configuration, but also include `TensorFlow` in the filter:

 ```python